-Oltenia (Small Wallachia): The region is located in the southwest of the country.
-The winegrowing areas are Corcova, Crusetu, Dealurile-Craiovei, Drăgăşani, Drincea, Plaiurile-Drincei, Sadova-Corabia, Segarcea and Targu-jiu.
-Here are excellent red wines from Fetească Neagră and Cabernet Sauvignon pressed.
-The German winery Reh Kendermann acquired here in 2001, 350 hectares of vineyards and founded the "Carl Reh Winery".
+Oltenia (Little Wallachia): The region is located in the southwest of the country.
+The wine growing areas are Corcova, Crusetu, Dealurile-Craiovei, Drăgăşani, Drincea, Plaiurile-Drincei, Sadova-Corabia, Segarcea and Targu-Jiu.
+Excellent red wines from Fetească Neagră and Cabernet Sauvignon are pressed here.
+The German winery Roe deer Kendermann acquired 350 hectares of vineyards here in 2001 and founded the "Carl Reh Winery".

-Transilvania (Transylvania): The region in the center is especially known for its white wines.
-Here were introduced by the German immigrants many own grape varieties.
-The winegrowing areas are Alba Iulia, Bistrita-Nasaud, Lechinta, Sebes-Apold and Tarnave,
+Transilvania (Transylvania): The region in the center is particularly known for its white wines.
+German immigrants introduced many of their own grape varieties here.
+The wine growing areas are Alba Iulia, Bistrita-Nasaud, Lechinta, Sebes-Apold and Tarnave,

-Wine categories : In August 2009, the EU wine market regulations became valid for all member countries with fundamental changes to the wine names and quality levels.
-There are the following new names or quality levels (see also in detail under quality system ):
+Wine categories : In August 2009 the EU wine market regulations with fundamental changes in wine names and quality levels became valid for all member countries.
+There are the following new names and quality levels (see also in detail under quality system ):

-IG = Indicaţie Geografică or Vin de Regiune : The existing alcohol content must be at least 9.5% (at growing zone B) or 10.0% vol (viticulture zones CI and CII).
-The total alcoholic strength should not exceed 15% vol. There are about 50 rural vineyards, whose names are mostly identical to the political district or the region.
+IG = Indicație Geografică or Vin de Regiune : The existing alcohol content must be at least 9.5% (at growing zone B) or 10.0% vol (wine-growing zones CI and CII).
+The total alcohol content may not exceed 15% vol. There are around 50 rural wine regions, the names of which are mostly identical to the political district or region.

-DOC = Denumire de Origine Controlată : quality wines produced in controlled areas origin, Prescribed Quality wine-grape varieties, The potential alcohol content must be at least 11.5%, the existing at least 10% vol.
+DOC = Denumire de Origine Controlată : Quality wines from certain regions with controlled origin, Prescribed Quality wine-grape varieties, The potential alcohol content must be at least 11.5%, the existing at least 10% vol.

 DOCC = Denumire de Origine Controlată si trepte de Calitate : This corresponds to a predicate wine.
-Each type of minimum must weights are prescribed.
-The codes refer to the degree of ripeness or proportion of noble rotten grapes; the second "C" refers to "Cules" (vintage):
+Minimum must weights are prescribed for each type.
+The codes indicate the degree of ripeness or proportion of noble rot grapes; the second “C” refers to “Cules” (vintage):